liventcord/.github/profile/README.md

 ## Why LiventCord?

-LiventCord is an open-source alternative to popular communication platforms, designed with privacy and security at its core.
-As a self-hostable platform, it allows users full control over their data, ensuring transparency.
+LiventCord is an open-source alternative to popular communication platforms, designed with privacy and security in mind.
+It is a self-hostable server, allowing users to retain full control over their data and communication.
+Unlike other platforms that may compromise user privacy or monetize user data, LiventCord ensures that your conversations remain private, secure, and under your control.

-Built with .NET Core and PostgreSQL with Entity Framework Core, LiventCord offers a reliable backend for managing communications and user interactions.
+## Backend: Built with .NET Core for performance and scalability.

-Built with **.NET Core** and using **PostgreSQL** with **Entity Framework Core**, LiventCord provides a reliable backend for managing communication and user interactions.
+## Database: Uses Entity Framework Core for database management, supporting a variety of databases:

+***MongoDB***
+***PostgreSQL***
+***MySQL***
+***MariaDB***
+***SQLite***

 ## Features

-- **Guild & Channel Management**: APIs to create, join, and manage guilds and channels.
+- **Guild & Channel Management**: Create, join, and manage guilds and channels.
 - **Messaging**: Send, receive, and delete messages with rich formatting, mentions, reactions, and emoji support.
-- **Search**: Full-text search to quickly retrieve past conversations.
 - **Friendship & Invitations**: Manage friends and invite users to guilds.
-- **Permissions**: Fine-grained control over guild and channel permissions.
 - **File Sharing**: Upload and retrieve various file types (images, videos, documents, etc.).
-- **Voice & Video**: Real-time group and direct voice/video chat.
-- **Custom Profiles**: Users can personalize profiles with avatars.
-- **Custom Presence**: Set status with custom messages to reflect availability or activity.
 - **Direct Messaging**: 1-on-1 messaging with real-time updates.

 ## Getting Started